MJeremy2017/design-patterns/strategy-pattern/README.md

 ## Identify the aspects of your application that vary and separate them from what stays the same.

-Take what varies and "encapsulate" it so it won’t affect the rest of your code.
+Take what varies and "encapsulate" it, so it won’t affect the rest of your code.
 The result?
-Fewer unintended consequences from code changes and more flexibility in your systems!
+Fewer unintended consequences of code changes and more flexibility in your systems!

 As simple as this concept is, it forms the basis for almost every design pattern. ***All patterns provide a way to let some part of a system vary independently of all other parts.***